ilyankou/passport-index-dataset/README.md

 ### About datasets

-All 6 datasets contain the same information with different data: two and three-letter codes, and full country names from no particular standard.
+All 6 datasets contain the same information, but represent data differently: two and three-letter codes (ISO2, ISO3), and full country names from no particular standard, as well as distance matrix and tidy formats.

 In distance matrices (files with `matrix` in the filename), the first column represents a passport (=from), each remaining column represents a destination (=to).